bystrogenomics/bystro/INSTALL.md

 ## Configuring Bystro for annotation
 Once Bystro is installed, it needs to be configured.
-The easiest step is choosing the species/assemblies to annotate from.
+The easiest step is choosing the species/assemblies to annotate.

 1. Download the Bystro database for your species/assembly
  * **Example:**  hg38 (human reference GRCh38): ```wget https://s3.amazonaws.com/bystro-db/hg38.tar.gz```</strong>